Nigel Farage: BBC apologises to Farage over account closure story

 - Published

-The BBC has apologised to Nigel Farage over its report about the closure of his account at private bank Coutts.
+The BBC has apologised to Nigel Farage over its inaccurate report about why his account at private bank Coutts was closed.

 On 4 July, the BBC reported Mr Farage no longer met the financial requirements for Coutts, citing a source familiar with the matter.